-Total & permanent disablement (TPD) cover provides a lump sum payment if you are never able to work again.
+Total & permanent disablement (TPD) cover provides a lump sum payment if you are never able to work again due to injury or illness.
 This payment could be used to cover medical bills and to ensure the overall security of your family and your home.

 You must meet the eligibility criteria in order to obtain cover.
 To find out more, read the Insurance Guide.How much cover do I need?

 How much cover you need depends on your individual circumstances.
 While you’ll automatically receive the default level of cover if you are an eligible Employee Plan member, it’s a good idea to assess your actual insurance needs and adjust your cover accordingly.